 Jury trials in Ventura County average four days in length.
 The trial judge will advise jurors of the expected duration and may excuse prospective jurors from serving on a particular case if the service would amount to an extreme hardship.

 Ventura County is one judicial district so all jurors are summoned to the county seat at the Hall of Justice, 800 South Victoria Avenue, Ventura for jury service.

-The Jury Assembly Room has plenty of chairs, with some tables, electric plugs, etc. I highly recommend that you bring things to keep yourself busy...a laptop, magazines, newspaper, book, iPad/iPod, etc. They do have a TV available in one room but you'll want to bring something to do.
-There's also wireless internet access but it isn't particularly speedy.
-There is an in-house cafeteria as well as a variety of restaurants nearby when lunchtime comes around.
+The Jury Assembly Room has plenty of chairs, with some tables, electric plugs, etc. I highly recommend that you bring things to keep yourself busy...a laptop, magazines, newspaper, book, iPad, etc. They do have a TV available in one room but you'll want to bring something else to do too.
+There's also wireless internet access.
+For lunch and snacks, there is an in-house cafeteria as well as a variety of restaurants nearby.

 Jury service is not voluntary, and there is no permanent excuse to serving.
 Any request for excuse must be submitted in writing.
 Any request to be excused from serving on a jury trial due to loss of income and/or business closure must be directed to a trial judge, only after you have appeared and have served one day as summoned.
 Unless notified in writing that your request for excuse is granted, you may assume it has been denied.
 If the date of appearance is not satisfactory, you may request a postponement to a future date within 90 days.
 When listing reasons such as medical, job, or dependent care issues, be prepared to receive a postponement and not an excuse.

 For more information about Jury Service in Ventura County, visit www.ventura.courts.ca.gov/JuryService.